 - Wel Contractonderwijs

 - Geen Honours Class

-- Develop a critical perspective on the measurement of scientific performance;
+- The students will become acquainted with, and develop a critical perspective on, the measurement of scientific performance;

-- Develop a basic insight into the birth of the quantitative part of the science of science, in the light of the developments described in Science as Culture: Introduction and Publishing and communicating research
+- The students will develop a basic insight into the birth of the quantitative part of the science of science, in the light of the developments described in Science as Culture: Introduction (code:6420SCI13) and Publishing and communicating research (code: 6420PCR13)

 We will use blackboard as communication platform for lecture notes, assignments and announcements.

 Compulsory readings will be made available via Blackboard or through the Leiden University Library.

 Registration is open from May 1st until August 15 2015.
 The course catalogue code is 6000MSCTSN, activity number 1322

 Please note that we can accommodate a maximum of 40 students.
 Admission is based on the students’ qualifications + a first come, first served basis.

 Students from other universities will need permission to register.

 Please send an e-mail to Inge van der Weijden at firstname.lastname@example.org

 This also holds for Exchange and Study Abroad students.
 For more information please see the “Prospective students website”: http://www.prospectivestudents.leiden.edu/programmes/study-abroad/